jack-jackhui/ai-video-generator/README.md

-# AI-Powered Video Generator App
+# AI-Powered Video Generator App Frontend

 Transform your scripts into captivating videos in minutes with our AI-powered Video Generator App.
 This tool is designed to streamline video production, offering high-quality outputs with minimal input and effort.